getporter/porter/docs/content/install.md

 iwr "https://cdn.porter.sh/canary/install-windows.ps1" -UseBasicParsing | iex
 ```

-# v1 Prerelease
+# Prerelease

-We would love for you to try out v1 prelease and send us any feedback that you have!
+We would love for you to try out [v1 prerelease] and send us any feedback that you have!
-Keep in mind that the v1 prerelease is not suitable for running with production workloads, and that data migrations will not be provided or supported for v1 prerelease.
+Keep in mind that prereleases are not suitable for production workloads.
+Data migrations will not be provided or supported for prereleases.
-The prerelease is intended for you to try out the new features in Porter and provide feedback.
-It won't work with existing installations.
+Prereleases are intended for you to try out potential new features in Porter and provide feedback about the direction of the feature.
+They won't work with existing installations.

-One way to try out Porter without messing with your current installation of Porter is to install Porter into a different PORTER_HOME directory.
+You can try out different versions of Porter without impacting your current version of Porter by installing to a different location via a modified PORTER_HOME environment variable.

 **MacOS**